Millions on the move?

 A matter of justice

 Why should we care about this?
-For one thing, there are severe ethical problems arising if region A is mostly responsible for a phenomenon, while the negative impacts of this very phenomenon are mostly felt in region B. But even if we leave ethics aside, there is a more practical, secondary consequence that will also affect the Global North.
+For one thing, there are ethical problems arising if region A is mostly responsible for a phenomenon, while the negative impacts of this very phenomenon are mostly felt in region B. But even if we leave ethics aside, there is a more practical consequence that will also affect the Global North.

 This consequence is climate migration.
 What if the hundreds of million people whose livelihoods will be compromised by climate change decide to pack their things and move to the Global North?
 Such scenarios are a welcome narrative for many (especially right-wing) populist parties and movements, fitting neatly with their agenda of pushing for stricter immigration laws.
-But political agendas put aside: Aren’t we indeed facing mass migration flows of an unprecedented scale, for which we better start preparing now?
+But are we really facing mass migration flows of an unprecedented scale, for which we better start preparing now?

 As with most complex questions, the answer is neither a clear »yes« nor a clear »no«.
 The scientific evidence is less clear than it might appear in many reports and in the media coverage.
 Let’s take a concrete example.
-In 2018, the World Bank published the Groundswell report, estimating that by 2050, climate change could force more than 143 million people to migrate within their countries – in just the three regions of sub-Saharan Africa, South Asia, and Latin America.
+In 2018, the World Bank published the Groundswell report, estimating that by 2050, climate change could force more than 143 million people to migrate within their countries.

-We can take several insights from this.
-First, the number is huge.
+This number is huge.
 Imagine the entire population of France and Germany having to shift residence in the next 30 years.
-Second, the vast majority of this migration will occur within the country of origin.
-This is simply because legal migration is heavily restricted, and illegal migration is very costly and hence out of reach for the most vulnerable parts of the population.
-Third, even if just a small fraction of these migrants moves internationally, it will still be a large number in absolute terms.
+However, the vast majority of this migration will occur within the country of origin.
+But even if just a small fraction of these migrants moves internationally, it will still be a large number in absolute terms.

-This implies that irrespective of the moral ground on which we are operating, we should care about climate change impacts on livelihoods and migration in the Global South.
-If we as the Global North accept that we have historically been the main drivers of climate change, we should care about this issue due to a moral obligation to minimize harm to those who have contributed the least, but are affected the most.
-Even if we reject such a responsibility, we should care about migration to prevent situations like in 2015, when a sudden large-scale influx of migrants resulted in chaotic and uncoordinated policy responses across Europe.
+Irrespective of the moral ground on which we are operating, we should care about climate-related migration.
+Morally speaking, the Global North should help to minimize harm to those who have contributed the least, but are affected the most by climate change.
+Likewise, we should care about migration to prevent situations like in 2015, when a sudden large-scale influx of migrants resulted in chaotic and uncoordinated policy responses across Europe.

 To stay or to go – that is the question

-How can we best support countries of the Global South in adapting to the adverse effects of climate change?
+How can we best support countries of the Global South in adapting to climate change?
 Both the effects of climate change and the local contexts where they are occurring are so diverse that there is no one-size-fits-all solution.
-This is why we need to reconsider the World Bank report mentioned above. »143 million internal migrants by 2050« sounds like a clear statement, and was hence picked up widely by the media.
+Let’s reconsider the World Bank report mentioned above. »143 million internal migrants by 2050« sounds like a clear statement, and was hence picked up widely by the media.

 But the real world is more complex than a single number.
-The Groundswell report mainly considered how many people live in areas that will be affected by effects like sea-level rise, droughts, or crop failure by 2050.
-While some of these changes might inevitably force people to move (for example because rising sea levels submerge their land), people might be able to adapt to other types of environmental change, for instance by planting more drought-resistant crops.
-Taking such adaptation options into account adds another layer of complexity to modelling the impacts of climate change on migration.
-But if we want to estimate more precise numbers, there is no way around considering these complexities*.
+The Groundswell report mainly considered how many people live in areas that will be affected by effects like sea-level rise or droughts.
+Sea-level rise might indeed force people to move when their land gets submerged.
+However, people might be able to adapt to other types of environmental change, for instance by planting more drought-resistant crops.
+If we want to estimate more precise numbers concerning climate migration, there is no way around considering these complexities.

-These observations were the starting point for the research project »Climate Risk, Land Loss, and Migration: Evidence from a Quasi-Experiment in Bangladesh«, conducted by ETH Zurich and the frame in which I am doing my PhD.
+These observations were the starting point for my PhD research project »Climate Risk, Land Loss, and Migration: Evidence from a Quasi-Experiment in Bangladesh«, conducted by ETH Zurich.
 Through our work, we hope to shed light on the causal relation of environmental shocks on migration, as well as on various other questions related to environmental migration.
-As a case study, we have chosen riverbank erosion and flooding along the Jamuna River in Bangladesh.
+As a case study, we chose riverbank erosion and flooding along the Jamuna River in Bangladesh.
 In subsequent blog posts, I will give more insight into the case study, as well as share some experiences and reflections from my fieldwork in Bangladesh.